chazeprasad/slate/source/includes/api/text-alert/_update.md

 }
 ```

-This endpoint retrieves a specific Text Alert Settings.
+This endpoint updates a specific Text Alert Settings.

 ### HTTP Request